JakeWharton/jakewharton.com/_posts/2012-07-22-the-android-build-system-is-broken.md

 tags:
 - Android

-lead: As the complexity of Android projects increases, tolerance for the build
+lead: As the complexity of Android projects increase, tolerance for the build
       system goes to zero.
 ---